 Natural plant products have been used throughout human history for multiple purposes, including health, medicinal, and culinary reasons.
 Many of the plants from which natural botanical and nutraceutical supplement products are derived from are billions of years old.
 Most of these products are produced as secondary metabolites by plants as a natural defense mechanism against disease and infection.
 Many of these natural products have pharmacological or biological activity that can be exploited in pharmaceutical drug discovery and drug design.
 Medicines derived from plants have played a pivotal role in the health care of many cultures, both ancient and modern.
-Read further to learn about specific botanicals and nutrients that may be beneficial for foot health.
+Read further to learn about specific botanicals and nutrients that may be beneficial for foot health and reduce foot pain.

 - DISCLAIMER: Please note that Correct Toes does not provide medical advice, diagnosis, or treatment.
 The content contained in this website and in the post are for educational or informational purposes only and is not intended to replace or augment professional medical instruction, diagnosis, or treatment.
 Do not shun professional medical assistance or avoid seeking treatment for your health problems due to something you have read or viewed on this website.
 Schedule an appointment with your primary care provider if have any questions about medical conditions or your health status.
 Correct Toes does not accept responsibility for the use of this website for anything beyond a reference tool, and any use of this website as a diagnosis or treatment tool is at your own risk.
 Always consider reviewing all information and products with your physician, as your doctor can best assess your personal healthcare needs.

 Anti-Inflammatories (…for inflammation)